 Why is it good for kids?

-Dia de los Muertos is a culturally rich and inclusive festival.
+Dia de los Muertos is a culturally rich festival.
 First, it provides an opportunity for kids to learn about and appreciate Mexican traditions and cultural practices.

-The vibrant and artistic elements of the celebration, such as decorating sugar skulls and creating colorful ofrendas, encourage creativity and self-expression.
+The artistic elements of the celebration, such as decorating sugar skulls and creating colorful ofrendas, are a fun and meaningful part of the festival that kids would love.

 Dayofthedead.holiday has an excellent website that details the history and traditions.